Art-Sells/Arells/Build-Notes.md

 - 1 Blockchain (Polygon)--- This is automatically chosen for buyer..

 ### Other Store
+- Modal that shows Large Image and Title once clicked.
 - Bottom-Center -- Nothing
-- Image Default: Store Icon
-- Name Default: Unnamed Store
 - PAP Logo Above Price After Purchase
+- no art to sell
 - - **Selling**:
 - Price After Purchase - (if price not yet set purchased) = "Not For Sale"
 - [BUY]-Use Prototype as Reference, ([Not For Sale]-Light [For Sale]-heavy(if I'm the collector)) ([Not For Sale]-greyed [Add-To-Cart](if not the collector))